island-is/handbook/continuous-delivery.md

 ## Delivery pipeline

 We use [Spinnaker] as a deployment tool for Kubernetes.
 We have a few application pipelines that are identical for the most part.
-Each application defined as "emergency" has its own pipeline as well as the umbrella application containing the apps following the standard release cadence.
+Each application defined as "emergency" has its own pipelines as well as the umbrella application containing the apps following the standard release cadence.

+Each application has a pipeline per deployment environment.
+The pipeline prepares (aka `bakes`) the configuration for the concrete environment, waits for manual approval of the deployment and then performs the deployment with the freshly baked configuration.

-The pipelines are defined and versioned in Spinnaker.
+The pipelines are defined and versioned in [our Helm repo](https://github.com/island-is/helm).
 The input to the pipelines is a Docker image tag - specifies which revision of the code/assets to be deployed.
 For `Vidspyrna` we have an additional parameter - Helm chart revision number, describing which revision of the Helm setup and configuration to be used.

 The [Helm] chart stored in our [Charmuseum] comes in as an asset as well as value files containing environmental specific values.
-Docker tag, value files and helm chart are baked together creating Kubernetes manifest that can be deployed to a specific environment.
+Docker tag, value files and helm chart are baked together creating Kubernetes manifest, that can be deployed to a specific environment.

 The CI process triggers the pipelines upon a successful build, which automatically deploys to our `Dev` and `Staging` environment.
 After manual approval, it is possible to deploy to `Prod` as well.